franciscolopezsancho/books/dreyfuss-skill-coping.md

   It makes sense that the intentionallity then takes such a first plane in his theory.
 Losing the object as final test of truth leaves its vacuum in its place.
 The intention of the signifying act is therefore pure.

 ### Gurtwisch incarnation of perception: The noema as intuitive sense.
+G confuses Husserl percecptual adumbration (seen an object always from a perspective, therefore incomplete) with the sense (in Husserl).
+This leads G to propose to noema as an the object seen from a perspective.
+From a side, from a category.
+Confusing the sense with the object itself and considering them different sides from the same coin.
+Noema in G is incarnated in the thing.